Nick Gonzales: Professional career

 The Pittsburgh Pirates selected Gonzales in the first round, with the seventh overall selection, in the 2020 Major League Baseball draft.
 On June 23, 2020, Gonzales signed with the Pirates for a reported signing bonus of $5.4 million.
 He did not play in a game after signing due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Gonzales made his professional debut in 2021 with the Greensboro Grasshoppers of the High-A East, slashing .302/.385/.565 with 18 home runs and 54 RBI over eighty appearances.
 He missed over a month during the season due to a hand injury.
 He was selected to play in the Arizona Fall League for the Peoria Javelinas where he was named to the Fall Stars game.
 Gonzales played for the Altoona Curve of the Double-A Eastern League in 2022, where he hit .263 with 7 home runs and 33 RBI across 71 contests.

 Gonzales began the 2023 season with the Indianapolis Indians of the Triple-A International League.
 In 57 games for Indianapolis, he hit .257/.370/.450 with 6 home runs and 27 RBI.
 On June 23, 2023, the Pirates selected Gonzales to the 40-man roster and promoted him to the major leagues for the first time.
 In 35 games during his rookie campaign, he batted .209/.268/.348 with two home runs and 13 RBI.

 Gonzales was optioned to Triple–A Indianapolis to begin the 2024 season.
 On May 9, 2024, he was recalled by the Pirates.
 In 94 total appearances for Pittsburgh, Gonzales hit .270/.311/.398 with seven home runs, 49 RBI, and five stolen bases.

 Gonzales made Pittsburgh's Opening Day roster in 2025, hitting a two-run home run in his first game of the year.
 Following the game, on March 28, 2025, Gonzales was placed on the injured list with a non-displaced fracture in his left ankle.
 He was transferred to the 60-day injured list on May 20, and activated on June 3.
 On June 24, Gonzales recorded his first career 5-hit game against the Milwaukee Brewers with 3 singles and 2 doubles.

+International career

+Gonzales was called up to play for the Mexico national baseball team at the 2026 World Baseball Classic.